leila-mannan/Calculator/README.md

-# JavaScript-practice
+# Calculator (with display)
-I recently learned some basic JavaScript, so I'm practicing with a small project.
+I recently learned some basic JavaScript, so I'm practicing with a small project: making a calculator with a display.